Cisco slumps after cutting annual profit, revenue forecasts

-Nov 16 (Reuters) - Cisco CSCO.O tumbled 11% on Thursday after cuts to its annual forecasts raised fears that excess inventory with customers was sapping new orders in its mainstay networking equipment business.
+Nov 16 (Reuters) - Cisco CSCO.O tumbled more than 12% on Thursday after cuts to its annual forecasts raised fears that excess inventory with customers was sapping new orders in its mainstay networking equipment business.

-The company was set to lose more than $20 billion in market value, based on its premarket share price of $47.48, after it lowered its projections for profit and revenue for fiscal year 2024 on Wednesday.
+The company was set to lose more than $25 billion in market value, if losses hold, based on its share price of $46.90, after it lowered its projections for profit and revenue for fiscal year 2024 on Wednesday.

 Cisco blamed the weakness on a slowdown in orders in the first quarter, saying "customers are currently focused on installing and implementing products in their environments".